jklegseth/toggleText/README.md

 ##More Detail
 =========================
-The classic case is a bunch of Expand/Collapse links on a page that show and hide content.
+The simple case is a link that expands/collapses content.
 Generally this is all handled in JavaScript:

     <style type="text/css">
       .list { display: none; }